Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the warmest month in Meridian?

-July is typically warmest, averaging about 75°F.
+July is Meridian's warmest month, averaging about 75°F.

 What is the coldest month in Meridian?